tnballo/scapegoat/misc/min_size/README.md

 ```
 cd ../min_size_std
-cargo size --release
+cargo size --release -- -A
 ```

-Sample output from an x86-64 machine (note your milage may vary, depending on your host architecture and compiler version):
+Sample output from an x86-64 machine (note your milage may vary, depending on your host architecture):

 ```
-  text	   data	    bss	    dec	    hex	filename
-  17892	    812	   2368	  21072	   5250	min_size_std
+min_size_std  :
+section                 size    addr
+// Prior omitted...
+.text                  16809  0x1040
+// Remainder omitted...
 ```

 **The size-optimized `BTreeMap` also fits in under 20KB!**